Jeffreys73110/IMS_UDP_S/README.md

 The server supports basic initial attach and volte functions.
 The version is developed based on the purpose of feasibility verification of internal calls of cellphones, so the server is somewhat unstable, incomplete.
-In the purpose, the server send 0sSIP_CQI1 command as "create bearer request" which use s1ap protocol channel to deliver this command instead of sgi-s5-s11 protocols.
+In the purpose, the server sends 0sSIP_CQI1 command as "create bearer request" which use s1ap protocol channel to deliver this command instead of sgi-s5-s11 protocols.
 The server has two roles, Caller and Callee, and it can play one of the caller or callee roles at the same time.